 In short, if you have never heard these four numbers, buy or download them today.
 Right now.

-Over sixty years later, on August 21, 1997, Benny Carter is celebrating his 90th birthday with Phil Woods at Cambridge’s Regattabar.
-In between sets, Benny sits alone on stage, obviously gathering his strength to play more of his soulful, finely-crafted solos.
+Over 60 years later, on August 21, 1997, Benny Carter is celebrating his 90th birthday with Phil Woods at Cambridge’s Regattabar.
+In between sets, Benny sits alone on stage, obviously gathering his strength to play more of his soulful, finely crafted solos.
 He’s a handsome man, dressed in a crisp summer suit, and his black shoes gleam.

 Seeing him sitting mere feet from me, I think of the musicians, now long gone, with whom Mr. Carter played.
 Looking at his hands, I think of Benny’s friendship with Ellington’s 1920s plunger specialist Bubber Miley—who died ridiculously young in 1932—and think, “Man, that right hand probably shook Bubber’s!”

 Gathering my nerve, I approach the great man.
 “Mr. Carter,” I say, “I’ve enjoyed your music for many years.”

 “Thank you, son,” he replies, his eyes bright and smiling.
 Up close, Benny looks maybe 75—nowhere near 90.

 He seems eager to talk, so I add: “I was listening to the April 1937 session this morning.”

 “Oh, the one with Bean and Django?
 That one came out rather well, I must say.”
 Benny’s diction is perfect; he speaks like a college professor.
 No surprise that when he teaches at Princeton University, he is Dr. Benny Carter.

 Not expecting to be interviewing the great man himself, my brain scrambles for a question that doesn’t sound inane.
 I fail: “Do you remember that day?”